top of page

 SONATAS & PARTITAS

-If we ask ourselves why Johann Sebastian Bach grouped his pieces for solo violin by bringing together "Sonatas" and "Partitas", the answer is immediately found in the works of his predecessors, and primarily in the Hortus Musicus of Johann Adam Reincken.
+If we ask ourselves why Johann Sebastian Bach grouped his pieces for solo violin by grouping Sonatas and Partitas, the answer is immediately found in the works of his predecessors, and primarily in the Hortus Musicus of Johann Adam Reincken.

 CLEMATIS